 Stir in the rice, coating the grains in the buttery mixture, and cook for a couple of minutes until the grains become translucent and ‘pop’.
 Heat the stock in another saucepan, keeping it at simmering point.

 Turn up the heat under the risotto and add a little stock.
 Allow it to bubble up, stirring the rice until all the liquid is absorbed.
 Add another ladleful of the hot stock.
 Stir the rice until all the stock has been absorbed, then add another ladleful of stock and carry on stirring.

 Continue doing this until the rice is creamy and tender but is al dente – this will take about 20 minutes.
-You may not need all the stock, but equally you may have to top it up with some hot water.
+You may not need all the stock, but equally you may have to add extra hot water.

-While rice is cooking, prepare the zucchini. trim the ends of the zucchini, then cut in quarters, lengthways.
+While rice is cooking, prepare the zucchini.
+Trim the ends of the zucchini, then cut in quarters, lengthways.
 Cut each strip in half lengthways, then each strip into 3cm pieces, so the zucchini is roughly the same length and size as the beans.
-(This will help all the veg cook evenly)
+(This will help all the vegetables cook evenly.)

 Season to taste with sea salt and freshly ground black pepper.
 Serve the risotto with extra parmesan or a few more spinach leaves scattered over the top.